22 Best Things to do in Niagara Falls, New York, in the Winter

 The Aquarium of Niagara is a great place to spend a winter day in New York.
 With its wide variety of winter activities, it’s a great way to enjoy the season.
 From interactive exhibits and educational programs to behind-the-scenes tours, the Aquarium offers something for everyone.

 During the winter, visitors can observe penguins, seals, sea lions, and other aquatic animals in their natural environment.
-There are also touch tanks where visitors can get up close and personal with some of the aquarium’s inhabitants.
+There are also touch tanks where visitors can get up close and personal with some of the Aquarium’s inhabitants.
 For a unique experience, visitors can participate in a penguin encounter, where they can feed and interact with the penguins.

 The Art Museum